-To compile the list, New Jersey Monthly commissioned a survey by Leflein Associates, a research firm in Ringwood.
+To compile the list of Top Doctors, New Jersey Monthly commissioned a survey by Leflein Associates, a research firm in Ringwood.
 Leflein Associates mailed a questionnaire to every doctor licensed in New Jersey for at least five years.
 The doctors were asked to vote for physicians they would choose to treat their own family members.
 This balloting is the basis for the list.
-Click here to read the complete methodology.
+Click here to read our complete methodology.

 Is there any professional oversight of the process?

 Each year we assemble a professional advisory board of previously awarded Top Doctors to advise on the list.
 The board members can suggest changes to the list.
-Click here to read our list of professional advisory board members.
+Click here to see our list of Professional Advisory Board members.

 How many votes does a doctor need to appear on the list?

 It depends.
 Most categories have a standard threshold based on the overall number of doctors.
 We lower the threshold for certain pediatric and surgical specialties and in counties where the universe of practitioners is smaller.

 Are doctors included in the list because they buy ads in this issue?

 Absolutely not.
 Only after the list has been finalized are doctors notified.
 At that point, they can choose to purchase advertising to promote the achievement.
 Many of the ads appear in the Special Advertising Section included in the printed issue.

 I have a great doctor.
 Why isn’t he or she on the list?

 We do not add doctors to the list based on reader suggestions.
 The list is based purely on the balloting by the doctors.
 Our advice: If you are happy with your personal docs, stay with them.